 Force of Personality (Ex)

 The sword saint excels in the theater of war because he knows how best to work with his allies.
 At 3rd level, the sword saint becomes an ever more capable commander and may share tactics with his allies.
-First, the sword saint gains a teamwork feat as a bonus feat (he must meet the prerequisites for this feat to select it).
-As a standard action that the sword saint performs, the sword saint and allies within 30- ft. of him can share teamwork feats that they possess with each other, acting as if they both possessed the teamwork feat that they are sharing.
-The sword saint can only share one teamwork feat at a time, either one of his own (with all allies within 30-ft. of him) or an ally’s (in which case only the sword saint receives the ability to use the teamwork feat he does not possess).
+As a standard action that the sword saint performs, the sword saint chooses a teamwork feat, (The sword saint must qualify for this feat) then, the sword saint and all allies within 30- ft. of him gain the benefits of the chosen teamwork feat.
 The sword saint and allies retain the use of this feat for 3 + the sword saint’s Charisma modifier in rounds.
-The character may use this ability 1 + Charisma modifier times per day at 3rd level (minimum of 1), and one additional time per day for every four sword saint levels the character possesses.
+The character may use this ability 1 + Charisma modifier times per day at 3rd level (minimum of 1), and one additional time per day for every four sword saint levels the character possesses after 3rd.

 Tactical Flanker (Ex)